abeltavares/MarketPipe/README.md

 # Stock Data Collection and Storage
 This repository provides a sample workflow for collecting and storing stock data in a PostgreSQL database using Apache Airflow.
-The data is collected on stock gainers and can be easily adapted to collect data on other stocks such as loosers or actives.
+The data is collected on current stock gainers and can be easily adapted to collect data on other stocks such as loosers or actives.

 ## Table of Contents